 So, what are the steps to perform the actual migration to Azure?

 Planning is going to be the biggest part of the migration.
 It can truly make or break a migration though so it’s worth investing the time up front to avoid headaches later.
 We suggest going through the following steps with your planning efforts:

 - Audit and document all the components that need to be migrated to Azure

-- Additionally, you will want to rate them in terms of how difficult you feel they will be to move and which components are business critical.
+- Additionally, you will want to rate them in terms of how difficult you feel they will be to move and which components are business-critical.
 Now is a great time to identify old components that could be pruned and skipped during the migration.

 - Identify migration blockers and create mitigation plans

-- It is rare to find something that cannot be migrated to a cloud provider but there are rare circumstances where it does come up so you want to find out about those up front and work to try to mitigate them at all costs.
+- It is rare to find something that cannot be migrated to a cloud provider but there are rare circumstances where it does come up so you want to find out about those upfront and work to try to mitigate them at all costs.

-- One reason that people typically say they are blocked from migrating is because they have clients of their own that are afraid of the cloud or “will never go for it”.
+- One reason that people typically say they are blocked from migrating is that they have clients of their own that are afraid of the cloud or “will never go for it”.
 We highly recommend having a conversation with them and go over the reasons for the migration and help to alleviate any concerns they have.
 Communication is key for migrations like this.

 - Identify legacy applications that need to be upgraded to migrate

 - Keep in mind that many older systems are still supported on Azure.
 If possible and if it makes sense, upgrading can be the path of least resistance.
 However in cases where those legacy applications need to continue running on older versions of Windows or Linux for whatever reason we recommend checking over the Site Recovery tools available from Azure to aid you in the migration process.